Synthetic Light-in-Flight: From Synthetic Waves to Synthetic Pulses

 One key contribution of this paper lies in the realization of how the concept of synthetic waves can be used for pulsed LiF measurements.
 The proposed procedure exploits another striking analogy between synthetic waves and optical waves: For pulse generation in the optical domain (e.g., in a pulsed laser), light fields at multiple wavelengths are synced in phase and simultaneously emitted so that their superposition in space forms a light pulse.
-To generate and capture a ``synthetic pulse'', we perform the ``computational synthetic wave equivalent'' of optical pulse generation: The basic idea is to capture multiple synthetic fields $E(\Lambda_n)$ ($n=1,...,N$), each generated from a pair of captured optical fields $E(\lambda_j)$ and $E(\lambda_l)$, and eventually superimpose all $E(\Lambda_n)$ computationally after their acquisition to form the synthetic pulse $P$ \cite{Cornwall.2023}.
+To generate and capture a ``synthetic pulse'', we computationally perform the ``synthetic wave equivalent'' of optical pulse generation: The basic idea is to capture multiple synthetic fields $E(\Lambda_n)$ ($n=1,...,N$; see Fig.~\ref{fig:Fig_1}d), each generated from a pair of captured optical fields $E(\lambda_1)$ and $E(\lambda_m)$ ($m=1,...,M$, see Fig.~\ref{fig:Fig_1}c).
+After their acquisition, these synthetic fields are eventually computationally superimposed to form a synthetic pulse $P$ \cite{Cornwall.2023} (see Fig. \ref{fig:Fig_1}e).